Two long-held soap making rules collide in this wonderful soap recipe:

 How does it do this?

-First, let's talk about the issue of “drying.”
 Coconut oil is not really “drying” – it’s just super cleansing.
 It cleans your skin so well that it strips the oils off of your skin – making it feel dry.
-However, coconut oil itself is actually really good for your skin.
+Coconut oil itself is good for your skin.
 Having 20% extra oil in the soap mitigates the "drying" effect - resulting in a bar that's really mild and good for your skin.

 When you are calculating your recipe in your lye calculator, just use one oil, coconut, and enter 20% as the superfat.
 Coconut oil doesn’t trace super quickly, so you can use a 2:1 ratio of water to lye pretty reliably.

-The recipe I used for this 12-bar, 3 lb. batch of soap (in the Bramble Berry silicone mold I adore!) was:
+The recipe we used for this 12-bar, 3 lb. batch of soap was:

 - 33 ounces of coconut oil